ibm-cloud-docs/logs-router/route-manage.md

 ### Example
 {: #route-manage-cli-read-sample}

-The following is an example using the **`ibmcloud metrics-router route get --route new-route-name`** command showing a route.
+The following is an example using the **`ibmcloud logs-router route get --route new-route-name`** command showing a route.

 ```text
 ibmcloud mr route get --route route-all